 Five outstanding civic and business leaders under the age of 40 have been selected as finalists for the annual Good Works Under 40 (GWU40) awards program presented by The Dallas Foundation and The Dallas Morning News.
 The awards program is designed to shine a spotlight on up-and-coming leaders working to improve the future of Dallas and that inspire their peers to make a difference.
 The winner will receive a $10,000 check to donate to his or her charity of choice.

-Voting closes on November 3.
+Voting closes at COB on November 2.
 Individuals may vote once per day.

 Josh Terry currently serves on the board of governors and as chairman of the finance committee of Uplift Education, the largest charter school network in the Dallas/Fort Worth region.
 Josh has served on the finance committee since joining the board, serving as the committee chair two separate times, including the current year.
 He has provided invaluable financial expertise to tighten financial controls, improve days cash on hand and liquidity, and provide financial oversight to an annual budget of over $205 million.
 Josh is a faithful and engaged member of the organization's board, with a true concern for adhering to the mission of the organization and to supporting staff who are implementing the work.
 Josh is the founder and president of The Garden Group, a family owned diversified holding company based in Dallas that provides aspiring entrepreneurs the capital, guidance and support they need to enable growth.
 He is a graduate of Baylor University and holds the Chartered Financial Analyst designation.
 Josh also serves on the Board of Directors and as Chairman of the Safety Committee of Friends of the Katy Trail.